pkasprzak9/portfolio/README.md

 ## Contributing

 Your suggestions and contributions are welcome.
 Feel free to fork the repo and create pull requests for any enhancements you believe would make this portfolio even better.

+## TODO 📝

+- **Fix for Swipe-Up Text in Safari on iPhones**: Addressing the issue where the 'swipe up' text is not displaying correctly in Safari browser on iPhones.
+- **Downloadable Multilingual CV**: Implementing a feature to allow visitors to download a more comprehensive CV in both English and Polish.
+- **Enhancing Accessibility**: Working on making the website more accessible to ensure it is user-friendly for people with disabilities.